awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Parameters.md

 Sets the maximum number of plans that might be captured in the `apg_plan_mgmt.dba_plans` view\.

 **Important**
 Set `apg_plan_mgmt.max_plans` at the cluster or DB instance level\.
 It requires a DB instance restart for a new value to take effect\.
+We recommend setting this parameter to `10000` or higher for all Aurora PostgreSQL versions\.

 ```
 SET apg_plan_mgmt.max_plans = integer-value;